create a one-page website on WordPress

 Move on to the footer by clicking the < icon on the top left again, until you reach the main Customizer page.
 Then select Footer.

-Unsurprisingly, the footer builder has a lot of overlap with its header counterpart, including the same exact editing format.
+Unsurprisingly, the footer builder has a lot of overlap with its header counterpart, including the same editing format.
 So what you saw earlier with arranging the order of items and adding new items applies here too.

 Two other things to note: